List of countries by cocoa production

-As of 2023, 57 countries produced cocoa beans, the main ingredient in chocolate.
-Ivory Coast was the largest producer of cocoa by a significant margin, with 2,377,442 tonnes produced that year.
-This represented 42% of the global cocoa supply, an increase from 38% the previous year.
+As of 2024, 57 countries produced cocoa beans, the main ingredient in chocolate, according to figures published by the Food and Agriculture Organization of the United Nations.
+Ivory Coast was the largest producer of cocoa by a significant margin, with 1,890,442 tonnes produced that year.
+This represented 36% of the global cocoa supply, a decrease from 42% the previous year.

 Table

-The table below uses 2023 data from the Food and Agriculture Organization of the United Nations.
+The table below uses 2024 data from the Food and Agriculture Organization of the United Nations and lists countries with significant cocoa production.